 Economic Injury Disaster Loan (EIDL)

-The Main Street Lending Program, run by the Federal Reserve Board and administered by the Federal Reserve Bank of Boston, will soon offer three types of loans to medium-sized businesses who have 15,000 employees or less.
-These loans range in size from $250,000 to $50 million and are not forgivable.
+The Main Street Lending Program, which is run by the Federal Reserve Board and administered by the Federal Reserve Bank of Boston, offered three types of loans to medium-sized businesses who have 15,000 employees or less.
+The program ended on January 8, 2021.
+These loans ranged in size from $250,000 to $50 million and are not forgivable.

-To apply for a Main Street Lending Program loan, borrowers will need to work with a registered lender, including banks, savings associations, and credit unions.
-You can ask your lender now if they plan to register for the program and if they plan to serve nonprofits when that program is established.
-Loans can be made through September 30, 2020.
+To apply for a Main Street Lending Program loan, borrowers needed to work with a registered lender, including banks, savings associations, and credit unions.
+Loans could be made through September 30, 2020.

 In order to lessen the credit risk to lenders and free up more of their capital, the Main Street Lending Program intends to purchase 95% of each eligible loan that is submitted to the program and plans to spend up to $600 billion to this end.

 Several organizations have created guides comparing the CARES Act loan programs: